adnanshussain/the-wise-book/README.md

-# thewisebook
+# The Wise Book - Al Quraan.
-Read the Quran exactly like any other Arabic book and see the difference in what has been lost in translation !
+Read and Understand the Quran exactly like any other Arabic book/text and see the difference in what has been **lost in translation** !
+Read it for what it is !